"The supportive learning environment on the course meant it felt safe to take risks, be honest and try new things."

 The subsidised cost of the course is:

-£900 + VAT for individuals or those in organisations of 1-10 employees
+£900 + VAT for people who work as individuals or those in organisations of 1-10 employees

 £1800 + VAT for those in organisations employing more than 10 employees

 The full cost of the course is £4,500 + VAT.
 There may be a limited number of unsubsidised places on each course, although priority will be given to those who meet the criteria for a subsidised place.

 - Accommodation in your own private room for the two weeks in one of the beautiful course venues

 - All meals and refreshments (three meals a day as well as regular tea & coffee breaks)